anins1der/blog/_posts/2010-02-05-post-notice.md

   {{ notice-2 | markdownify }}
 </div>

-Or you could skip the capture and stick with straight HTML.
+or i can just skip the capture and stick with straight HTML.

 ```html
 <div class="notice">